An Interview with OUR FOUNDER

-They want to speak to me about their personal lives, relationships, their past, how deal with a particular problem or situation, pressure at work, politics at work, self development or just to talk something through; it can be anything really.
+People see me for a variety of reasons; they want to speak to me about their personal lives, relationships, their past, how deal with a particular problem or situation, pressure at work, politics at work, self development or just to talk something through.

-What I do isn't just for people who are suffering with depression, anxiety or stress, it's for anyone who is intersted in their development as a human being.
-Meditation and Eastern philosophy can have a deep impact on someone's life regardless of who they are or what they are going through.
+What I do isn't just for people who are suffering with depression, anxiety or stress, it's for anyone who is interested in their development as a human being or who wants to learn how to respond to life and situations more effectively.

-How does what you do differ from counseling and psychotherapy?
+How does what you do differ from counselling and psychotherapy?

 I'm not a counsellor or a psychotherapist, these are modern approaches to the mind.
 There is some crossover with what I do, but the approach I use is based on Eastern philosophy.
-For millennia people have been observing the mind, human nature and life; I use these well-recorded observations as well as my own insight to help people find a more effective approach life.
-Unlike counsellors or psychotherapists, I look at the very core dynamics of the mind: the establishment, structure, maintenance and modification of the underlying mechanisms that create our experience: thought, identity and consciousness.
-I also tend to give more advice than most counsellors or psychotherapists.
+For millennia people have been observing the mind, human nature and life; I use these well-recorded observations as well as my own insight to help people find a more effective approach to life.
+I look at the very core dynamics of the mind: the establishment, structure, maintenance and modification of the underlying mechanisms that create our experience: thought, identity and consciousness.

-Why do you think your approach has become popular with lawyers, bankers, business people and politicians?
+Why do you think your approach has become so popular with CEOs, lawyers, bankers and politicians?

-There are a few reasons why my approach is particularly popular with bankers, lawyers, business people and politicians
+There are a few reasons why my approach is particularly popular with bankers, lawyers, business people, politicians and the like.

 Firstly, everything I teach is factual, logical and down to earth.
-There is no belief or superstition.
+There is no belief, religion or superstition.
 Authentic meditation and Eastern philosophy is based on pure observation of the mind; how the mind works, how we see ourselves, how we see the world around us and how we approach life.
-Lawyers, bankers , business people and politicians are often very intellectual and logical people, and therefore this approach appeals to them.
+Lawyers, bankers, business people and politicians are often very intellectual and logical people, and therefore this approach appeals to them.
 I am also very direct with people, I tell them exactly what I think.
-This approach tends to sit very well with people who are themselves quite direct and straight forward.
+This approach tends to sit very well with people who are themselves very direct and straight forward.

 Secondly, what I teach is very effective.
-Taught correctly, Eastern philosophy has an incredible effect on the mind; helping us to reduce stress and to develop wisdom that allows us to feel more at peace with ourselves and the world around us.
+Taught correctly, Eastern philosophy has an incredible effect on the mind; it reduces stress, develops wisdom and helps us to feel more at peace with ourselves and the world around us.

-Thirdly, I know the unique type of stress people in highly demanding roles or in high profile positions experience.
+Lastly, I know the unique type of stress people in highly demanding roles or in high profile positions experience.
 I have a lot of experience working with people who have a unique set of circumstances and who have an incredible amount of stress and pressure to manage.
-To help this type of individual you need to have an acute appreciation for the type of and level of stress and pressure they have to deal with.

 And finally, if there is one thing people can do to reduce stress and find peace of mind, what is it?

 Try simple breath meditation.
-Don't try to stop your thoughts when you meditate, just let them come and go, and don't worry about how many times you get distracted from your breath, just return you're attention to the breath whenever you realise that you've become distracted.
+Don't try to stop your thoughts when you meditate, just let them come and go.
+Don't worry about how many times you get distracted from your breath, just return you're attention to the breath whenever you realise that you've become distracted.
 It's a very simple practice.
 The philosophy and teaching that is taught alongside the practice is the difficult part, and it is this that you need a competent teacher's help with.
-While meditation alone does help, without a firm understanding and grasp of the teaching that goes along with it, it's affects do not fully unfold and establish themselves.
+While meditation alone does help, its affects do not fully develop, unfold and establish themselves to their full potential without a deep understanding and grasp of the teachings that have been taught alongside it for thousands of years.